Perfect Illusion: Critical reception

 Upon release, "Perfect Illusion" received mixed to positive reviews from music critics.
 Alice Vincent of The Daily Telegraph gave the song four out of five stars, saying that it "delights me to write that this is a return to 'Just Dance'-era Gaga: a simple, infectiously catchy slice of floor-filling, stadium-cheering pop".
 She also complimented the "rich timbre" of Gaga's vocals on the song, and her emoting.
 For Jess Denham from The Independent, "Perfect Illusion" sounded more rock-oriented than "Just Dance" or "Poker Face"; she also complimented the vocals, compared the verses to work by singer Bruce Springsteen, and added that the track was "as catchy as they come and sure to prove a club banger".
-Idolator's Robbie Daw described Gaga as a "rock goddess".
-The "dark and grungy" sound of the track was relegated more towards Born This Way, rather than the songs from Artpop.
-Daw ended the review saying that it was a departure from the dance-pop of Gaga's early career.

 The New Zealand Herald described "Perfect Illusion" as a mixture of the music of Kylie Minogue and the Killers.

 A writer for The New Zealand Herald called it a "storming pop-rock affair, with slightly less of the electro-pop sheen we've come to expect from her earlier work.
 Think Killers meets Kylie".
 Lewis Corner from Digital Spy wrote a detailed review of the track, describing its sound and associated imagery as "undressed".
 He also found echoes of Springsteen in the track, adding that the "disco-rock refrain pretty much blasts you at full volume from the 30-second point onward [...]
 It has a decent melody, and a surging, stadium-worthy build-up that echoes Bruce Springsteen."
 Jake Viswanath from V gave another positive review of the track, calling it a "true return to form".
 He felt it was an evolution from the singer's punk days showcasing her versatility.
 Viswanath also commended the song for keeping Gaga's voice in the forefront.